ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

    as described in {{collect-flow}}.
 1. An updated VDAF state and preparation message, denoted `(prep_state, prep_msg)`.

-To carry out this step, for each PrepareShare in AggregateContinueReq.prepare_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared.
+To carry out this step, for each PrepareStep in AggregateContinueReq.prepare_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared.

-* If failed, then mark the report as failed and reply with a failed PrepareShare to the leader.
+* If failed, then mark the report as failed and reply with a failed PrepareStep to the leader.
-* If finished, then mark the report as finished and reply with a finished PrepareShare to the leader.
+* If finished, then mark the report as finished and reply with a finished PrepareStep to the leader.
 The helper then stores the output share and awaits for collection;
   see {{collect-flow}}.